RyanMcPherson7/assignments-but-automated/README.md

 ## :rocket: Running the Script
 1. We will be running the script uisng Node.js.
 You can download it [here](https://nodejs.org/en/download/)
-2. Navigate to the folder containing the script.js file and run the command:
+2. Navigate to the folder containing `script.js` and run the command:
 ```
 node script.js
 ```